 Dr. Huang is a Research Geneticist with the Western Human Nutrition Research Center.
 Her research is focused on identifying the genetic influences on zinc homeostasis at molecular and cellular levels in human and animal models.
 Particularly, she is interested in roles of zinc transporters in regulation of energy metabolism, body adiposity, insulin metabolism in pancreatic beta-cells and insulin resistance in muscle, fat, and liver.

-Dr. Keim’s research program involves validation and application of body composition methodologies, evaluation of the effects of dieting and physical activity on energy expenditure in overweight and obese individuals, and, more recently, development and application of tools to assess appetite, food preferences, and dietary patterns in humans.
+Dr. Keim's research program involves evaluation of the effects of diet patterns and physical activity on energy balance and metabolic flexibility in adults at risk for chronic disease.
+Recent work includes the development and application of novel tools to assess satiety in response to specific foods or meal challenges.

 Dr. Larsen's research interests are mainly focused in clinical nutrition of dogs and cats, nutrient bioavailability, and amino acid nutrition.